-Joshua and Wilder both completed their most recent obligations to the relevant organisations and fans around the world are clamoring to see the pair lock horns at Wembley in the summer.
+Joshua and Wilder both completed their most recent obligations to the relevant organizations and fans around the world are clamoring to see the pair lock horns at Wembley in the summer.

-Hearn has a three-fight plan for Joshua in 2018, although facing Wilder would potentially mean dropping that blueprint to two in order to maximise the timeline to promote what would be the biggest heavyweight fight for some time.
+Hearn has a three-fight plan for Joshua in 2018.
+Although facing Deontay Wilder would potentially mean dropping that blueprint to two in order to maximize the timeline to promote what would be the biggest heavyweight fight for some time.

-On the back of Wilder winning his clash with Bermane Stiverne and looking devastating in doing so, manager Jay Deas, promoter Lou DiBella and Wilder himself have all stated they want the Joshua fight without delay.
+On the back of Wilder winning his clash with Bermane Stiverne and looking devastating in doing so, manager Jay Deas, co-promoter Lou DiBella, and Wilder himself have all stated they want the Joshua fight without delay.